-What’s the next holiday on the calendar?
+After Valentine’s Day, what is the next holiday on the calendar?
 St. Patrick’s Day.
-A St. Patrick’s Day cocktail that is green is almost required on March 17th.
+A St. Patrick’s Day cocktail is almost required on March 17th.
 Green beer may flow in some areas, but that’s not my way to celebrate.

 Do you believe in a pot of gold at the end of the rainbow?
 Need some luck of the Irish?
 Have some leprechauns at your house?
-I think any leprechaun worth his pot of gold would prefer this drink.
-You can treat them to a St. Patrick’s Day cocktail to make Irish eyes smile.
+I think any leprechaun worth his pot of gold would love this drink.
+You can treat your favorite leprechaun to a St. Patrick’s Day cocktail to make Irish eyes smile.

 With St. Patrick’s Day coming up soon, I can’t think of a better cocktail to toast the Irish than this one.
 I’ve shared this St. Patrick’s cocktail several times and I wanted to share it again for new readers.